I Compared 6 GIS Software to Find the Best for Mapping

 Whether I am creating layers, adding datasets, or publishing maps for my team, the platform makes the processes very convenient.
 I can even collaborate with my colleagues, stakeholders, and even the public and control who gets to see what with role-based access control.

-The selection of spatial analysis tools is incredible because I can run everything from basic overlays to advanced location intelligence operations on one tool.
-The 3D visualization tools also came in handy during urban planning and terrain analysis.
+The selection of spatial analysis tools is impressive because I can run everything from basic overlays to advanced location intelligence operations with a single tool.
+The 3D visualization tools were also useful during urban planning and terrain analysis.
 If you are into web GIS like I am, you can also build interactive dashboards and web maps to gain insightful data for your next project.

 That said, no software is perfect and has areas for improvement.
 I did spend some time learning and configuring the platform.
 ESRI provided documentation and training resources, but I definitely had to spend some manpower learning all the advanced features and functionalities.

 One more thing to pay attention to is the credit-based subscription model.
-ArcGIS Online runs on a credit system, which means that every time I run analysis tools, store datasets, or publish feature layers, it consumes credits.
+ArcGIS Online operates on a credit system, which means that every time I run analysis tools, store datasets, or publish feature layers, credits are consumed.
+G2 users reported that this was increasing their costs without adding significant value to their projects.

 Overall, ArcGIS Online offers comprehensive coverage of feature-based proximity tracking and geographical analysis of various locations to help you design your humanity-driven initiatives wisely.